 Roswell Turns "Pink" For Breast Cancer Awareness

 BUFFALO, NY (WBFO) - Breast Cancer awareness is symbolized by the color pink.
-Roswell Park Cancer Institute launched its Breast Cancer Awareness initiative Wednesday.
+Roswell Park Comprehensive Cancer Center launched its Breast Cancer Awareness initiative Wednesday.

 "Just because we are pink and pretty today, doesn't mean breast cancer is pink and pretty.
 This is a war," said Dr. Stephen Edge.
 Dr. Edge is with Roswell's Breast Center.